Looking at the posterior: accuracy and uncertainty of neural-network predictions: Introduction

-To answer these questions we evaluate uncertainty quantification using the joint distribution of total predictive uncertainty and epistemic uncertainty.
-Our results show that different neural-network architectures can disagree about the aleatoric and epistemic uncertainty of the same data.
-In other words, the origin of uncertainty is not objective.
-Using the joint distribution of total predictive uncertainty and epistemic uncertainty, we quantify how the approximate posteriors of three common neural-network architectures for image classification differ from each other and how they depend on data distributional shifts in the form of impulse noise \citep{AWAD2019746} for MNIST \citep{mnist} and CIFAR \citep{krizhevsky2009learning}.
-Furthermore, we show that the joint distribution of total predictive uncertainty and epistemic uncertainty can be used to identify data domains where a model is accurate, and that it is difficult to do so using the predictive or epistemic uncertainty alone.
-We use two common approximation methods for the posterior predictive distribution, dropout inference and deep ensembles, to evaluate predictive and epistemic uncertainty.
+Our results show that the accuracy of a model has non-trivial correlations with the combination of predictive and epistemic uncertainty, and that this correlation depends on model architecture and dataset.
+We test these insights in application by proposing and evaluating a novel acquisition function based on expected accuracy.
+Using the joint distribution of predictive uncertainty and epistemic uncertainty, we quantify how the approximate posteriors of three common neural-network architectures for image classification differ from each other and how they depend on data-distributional shifts in the form of impulse noise \citep{AWAD2019746} for MNIST \citep{mnist} and CIFAR \citep{krizhevsky2009learning}.
+We conclude that the joint distribution contains important information regarding model accuracy, and that it needs to be calibrated for a particular model architecture and dataset.